datacamp/pythonwhat/docs/README.rst

       * **for_iter** -- this argument holds the part of code that will be ran to check the sequence of the for loop.
-It should be passed as a lambda expression or a function definition.
+It should be passed as a lambda expression or a function.
 The functions that are ran should be other pythonwhat test functions, and they will be tested specifically on only the sequence part of the for loop.

       * **body** -- this argument holds the part of code that will be ran to check the body of the for loop.
-It should be passed as a lambda expression or a function definition.
+It should be passed as a lambda expression or a function.
 The functions that are ran should be other pythonwhat test functions, and they will be tested specifically on only the body of the for loop.

       * **orelse** -- this argument holds the part of code that will be ran to check the else part of the for loop.
-It should be passed as a lambda expression or a function definition.
+It should be passed as a lambda expression or a function.
 The functions that are ran should be other pythonwhat test functions, and they will be tested specifically on only the else part of the for loop.

       * **expand_message** (*bool*) -- if true, feedback messages
         will be expanded with *in the ___ of the for loop on line